janKekanSan/jankekansan.github.io/pages/sona/interjections.md

 ## Exercises

+s
 ::: info

-Interjections are best understood as part of conversations, so the exercises are different for this lesson.
-The conversation will be shown above, and the translation will be in a spoiler below.
+Interjections are often part of conversations, so the exercises are different for this lesson.
+The sentences will be shown above, and the translation will be in a spoiler below.

 :::